 \section{Abstract}

 We introduce CASTELLA, a human-annotated audio benchmark for the task of audio moment retrieval (AMR).
 Although AMR has various useful potential applications, there is still no established benchmark with real-world data.
-The early study of AMR trained the model with solely synthetic datasets.
-Moreover, the evaluation is based on annotated dataset of fewer than 100 samples.
+The initial study of AMR trained the models solely on synthetic datasets.
+Moreover, the evaluation is based on an annotated dataset of fewer than 100 samples.
 This resulted in less reliable reported performance.
 To ensure performance for applications in real-world environments, we present CASTELLA, a large-scale manually annotated AMR dataset.
-CASTELLA consists of 1,009, 213, and 640 audio recordings for train, valid, and test split, respectively, which is 24 times larger than the previous dataset.
+CASTELLA consists of 1009, 213, and 640 audio recordings for training, validation, and test splits, respectively, which is 24 times larger than the previous dataset.
 We also establish a baseline model for AMR using CASTELLA.
 Our experiments demonstrate that a model fine-tuned on CASTELLA after pre-training on the synthetic data outperformed a model trained solely on the synthetic data by 10.4 points in Recall1@0.7.
 CASTELLA is publicly available in \url{https://h-munakata.github.io/CASTELLA-demo/}.